 As with other appliances, the prices vary depending on efficiency and type.

-Some operate on timers, some are water meter controlled, some work on electricity, and some are water powered.
-Costs depend on the type of water softener, the type of energy used, the amount of hardness that needs softening, and the amount water usage.
+Some operate on timers, some are water meter controlled, some work on electricity, and some are water-powered.
+Costs depend on the type of water softener, the type of energy used, the amount of hardness that needs softening, and the amount of water usage.

 Is softened water safe to drink?